Norman-Johnson/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?

+ANSWER:

+  a.
+    console.log(`${name} rolled a ${newRoll}`); This is where the outcome will change each time the function is returned.

+  b.
+      The person rolling remains the same, the number, 0-5, changes.

+  c.
+      zero to 5

 ### Task 2c - Exit Ticket